 Spammers do everything they can to get their garbage in front of you, and that means using and abusing every tool at their disposal.

-One of those tools is something that’s available to you and me when we send messages as well.
+One of those tools is also available to you and me when we send email.

 Become a Patron of Ask Leo! and go ad-free!

 You were BCC’ed.
 The “BCC”, or “blind carbon copy” feature of email, allows email to be sent without displaying the recipient’s email address at all.
 Spammers often use this to hide some or all the actual recipients of a spam email message.
 A a result, you may receive spam email where your email address does not appear.
 Since it is spam, mark it as such and move on.

 You were BCC’ed on the spam.

 “BCC” stands for Blind Carbon Copy1, a technique to send an email without the recipient’s email address appearing in the message.
 You might use the BCC field when emailing a group of people so as not to share their email addresses without permission.